camunda/camunda-docs-manual/content/installation/full/was/manual.md

 # Troubleshooting

-## Defining IBM WebSphere Resources in the right scope
+## Define IBM WebSphere Resources in the right scope

 When installing the Camunda BPM platform application, you may see error messages indicating that you are referencing resources from the wrong scope.
 Make sure you define the resources in the right scope so all components are visible to each other.
 Make sure you understand the IBM WebSphere management concepts "Cell", "Node" and "Server".